craftercms/docs/source/reference/modules/deployer.rst

 created/edited in Crafter Studio to an external service, executing actions every time a deployment succeeds or fails, sending out deployment notifications, etc. It is an independent process in the CrafterCMS suite of components.

-In the diagram above, it shows a stateless delivery where a single deployer is putting content into a file system or bucket that is reachable by a Crafter Engine.
+In the diagram above, it shows a stateless delivery where a single Deployer is putting content into a file system or bucket that is reachable by a Crafter Engine.
 As you can see, Crafter Engine in delivery does not need to know anything about the deployment, it just reads the sources.
-It can be implemented with more deployers if you're deploying to a file system on a remote machine.
-The number of deployers that you have and where they sit depends on the deployment topology that you have.
+It can be implemented with more Deployers if you're deploying to a file system on a remote machine.
+The number of Deployers that you have and where they sit depends on the deployment topology that you have.

-How a deployer works is it has targets for each project, so it has context.
+How a Deployer works is it has targets for each project, so it has context.
 For each context, it pulls from a (remote) repository and when it receives updates from that repository on that duty cycle it then performs a set of actions through deployment processors.
 There's a set of out-of-the-box processors as described :ref:`below <crafter-deployer-processors-guide>`, but you may also create your own :ref:`custom processors <custom-processors>`.